Student unionism in Australia: The rise of radicalism

 In the 1950s, the composition of the student body changed radically.
 The Menzies Government founded new technically oriented universities, like the University of New South Wales, and expanded the role of the technical tertiary colleges.
 This was in response to a perceived lack of graduate labour in the Australian economy.
 Increasingly, working class students were able to access University through teacher-training schemes, veterinary preference schemes, and other avenues.
 Bonded in labour to a government authority, these students could exert some level of pressure against their future "employer" by joining a union and protecting the rights of newer graduates with little real life experience and new to the workforce.
 A similar wave of increased tertiary funding in the 1970s under the Whitlam Government saw the foundation of mostly regional tertiary campuses.
 The opening up of higher education to a broader social group coincided with a period of popular student unionism in the 1960s, '70s and '80s.

 Voluntary student unionism

 A new National Union of Students was established to replace AUS, this time with a structure designed to make it harder for constituent organisations to disaffiliate.

 The collapse of AUS coincided with a hardening of attitudes on the right of politics towards student unionism.
 State and federal Liberal parties began to consider policies to stop student organisations from using funding from compulsory universal membership on left-wing political activities.

 VSU began to gain legislative traction in the 1990s, with variations on the idea being briefly implemented in Western Australia and Victoria.
 VSU was also the policy of the Howard government, in power federally from 1996.
 Although Labor reversed the state VSU initiatives, the federal government brought in VSU legislation using its new Senate majority in 2005.
 VSU came into full effect at the beginning of 2007.

-It wasn't just VSU that caused the student organisations problems: disputed elections, financial mismanagement and interventionist university administrations also took their toll.
-In the 2000s, many student organisations found themselves being liquidated or restructured by universities, losing much of their independence in the process.